 8. Know the purpose of a wet mount, the difference between positive and negative stains, and the basic characteristics of simple, differential, and special stains (including examples)

 2. Know the function of the flagella and its 3 components and their descriptions.

 3. Be able to describe the 4 types of flagella arrangements

 4. Know definition of chemotaxis, the difference between positive and negative chemotaxis, and be able to describe a run and tumble.

-6. Know the main structural characteristics of Gram(+) and Gram (-) cell walls
+6. Know the structural characteristics of Gram(+) and Gram (-) cell walls

-7. Know the characteristics of endospores and the purpose and process of sporulation
+7. Know the characteristics of endospores, the difference between a vegetative cell and endospore, and the general process of sporulation

 8. Know descriptions of the basic bacterial shapes (bacillus, coccus, etc.).